-Section 3 sets out the Strategy's over-arching vision and goals for waste minimisation in the Taranaki region.
+Section 3 sets out the Strategy's over-arching vision, goals and targets for waste minimisation in the Taranaki region.

-Section 4 sets out the issues, objective, methods and targets relating to waste minimisation and management planning.
+Section 4 sets out the issues, objective, and methods to achieve the objective, relating to waste minimisation and management planning.

-Section 5 sets out the issues, objective, methods and targets to achieve the efficient use of recyclable materials.
+Section 5 sets out the issues, objective and methods to achieve the objective, relating to the efficient use of recyclable materials.

-Section 6 sets out the issues, objective, methods and targets to achieve the efficient use of organic waste materials.

-Section 7 sets out the issues, objective, methods and targets to achieve the efficient use of special waste materials.
+Section 6 sets out the issues, objective and methods to achieve the objective, relating to the efficient use of organic waste materials.
+Section 7 sets out the issues, objective and methods to achieve the objective, relating to the efficient use of special waste materials.

-Section 8 sets out the issues, objective, methods and targets to achieve the efficient use of construction and demolition waste materials.
+Section 8 sets out the issues, objective and methods to achieve the objective, relating to the efficient use of construction and demolition waste materials.

-Section 9 sets out the issues, objective, methods and targets to achieve the efficient use of hazardous waste materials.
+Section 9 sets out the issues, objective and methods to achieve the objective, relating to the efficient use of hazardous waste materials.

-Section 10 sets out the issues, objective, methods and targets addressing environmental effects associated with waste disposal facilities.
+Section 10 sets out the issues, objective and methods to address environmental effects associated with waste disposal facilities.

-Section 11 sets out the issues, objective, methods and targets addressing environmental effects associated with contaminated sites.
+Section 11 sets out the issues, objective and methods to address environmental effects associated with contaminated sites.